 - a fuse holder

 - a 0.5 amp fast blowing fuse (you can use a higher rated one if you use a different transistor that can take higher amperage.
 Because we put the fuse on the 12v side, (which can vary from 11.5-12.5 volts, we have to use a value 2.5x smaller than what we want on our USB side.
-So, if you want 1.5 amps for your USB ports, then you select a 0.6amp fuse, if you want 2.5 amps at 5v, you select a 1 amp fuse, if you want 3.75 amps, you select a 1.5 amp fuse, etc.)
+So, if you want 1.5 amps for your USB ports, then you select a 0.6amp fuse, if you want 2.5 amps at 5v, you select a 1 amp fuse, if you want 3.75 amps, you select a 1.5 amp fuse, etc.).
+Also, if you really want to protect your circuit badly, just put one on both sides.

 - 2 different colors of wire (so that you don't get confused later on)